qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 Some embedding providers may provide embeddings in a pre-quantized format.
 One of the most notable examples is the [Cohere int8 & binary embeddings](https://cohere.com/blog/int8-binary-embeddings).

-For other embeddings, you need to apply quantization yourself.
+For other embeddings, you will need to apply quantization yourself.

 <aside role="alert">